-- Offer families the opportunity to visit the service at different times during the day/session, this allows the child and their family to become familiar with the various routines of the service. - Provide reassurance to the family that they may stay with their child for as long as they choose during orientation and once the child commences. - Provide the family with suggestions for developing and maintaining a routine for saying goodbye to their child. - Reassure the family: - o they can leave their child initially for a shorter day, gradually increasing the length of time - they may call and speak to their child's early childhood teacher or educator(s) at an agreed time. - the early childhood teacher/educators will keep them informed on how their child is settling in - they will be informed about any changes or circumstances which may affect them or their child. - Further considerations may include but are not limited to: - send an email during the day to update the family on their child including a photo of the child (if the child has settled in) (refer to the information and Communication Technology Policy).
-Note: For children in out-of-home care, the educator may need to seek permission from Child Protection before taking and distributing photos of the child - o asking the family how they have settled in and if they have any questions or concerns.
+- Offer families the opportunity to visit the service at different times during the day/session, this allows the child and their family to become familiar with the various routines of the service - Provide reassurance to the family that they may stay with their child for as long as they choose during orientation period - Provide the family with suggestions for developing and maintaining a routine for saying goodbye to their child - Reassure the family: - they can leave their child initially for a shorter day, gradually increasing the length of time - they may call and speak to their child's early childhood teacher or educator(s) at an agreed time - the early childhood teacher/educators will keep them informed on how their child is settling in - they will be informed about any changes or circumstances which may affect them or their child. - Further considerations may include but are not limited to: - send an email during the day to update the family on their child including a photo of the child (if the child has settled in) (refer to the information and Communication Technology Policy).
+Note: For children in out-of-home care, the educator may need to